jsecurity101/jekyll-uno/_posts/2018-12-20-Kerberos-Enumeration-Detection.markdown

 ![Suricata](/images/suricata.png)

 Last but not least!
 Wireshark.
 I have been doing alot of Traffic Analysis recently so I thought it would be cool to show this as well.
 I ran this on the Kali box while I was doing the attack.
 I use the tag "Kerberos.CNameString" as a column in wireshark to help find credentials transferred in traffic.
-While using wireshark I have noticed that the Kerberos.CNameString tag comes in when an account was used to try and authenticate, very useful if someone get access to a workstation you can see what account was compromised.
+While using wireshark I have noticed that the Kerberos.CNameString tag comes in handy when an account was used to try and authenticate, very useful if someone get access to a workstation you can see what account was compromised.
 If you don't have Kerberos.CNameString as a column, I highly suggest.
 It comes in use when doing analysis.
 In this image you will see the accounts that were retrieved:

 ![Wireshark](/images/ws.png)